 Building PDFBox from source is only necessary if you're wanting to contribute code to the PDFBox project.
 Most users should use the binary releases instead.

-You can obtain the latest source of PDFBox from our SVN repo The current trunk is v2.0.0-SNAPSHOT.
-There is a seperate branch for the 1.8.x series.
-You can fetch the latest 2.0 trunk using Subversion:
+You can obtain the latest source of PDFBox from our SVN repo.
+The current trunk is 3.0.0-SNAPSHOT.
+There is a separate branch for the 1.8.x and the 2.0.x series.
+You can fetch the latest trunk version using Subversion:

 svn checkout http://svn.apache.org/repos/asf/pdfbox/trunk/ cd trunk